 While undergoing withdrawal, it is important to stay hydrated, as dehydration can make withdrawal symptoms worse.
 Supplementing with vitamins and minerals is also important because long-term alcohol consumption and dependence can deplete these elements, particularly the B vitamins.

 Intense alcohol cravings can occur during alcohol withdrawal.
 Kudzu is an ancient Chinese herbal supplement that is said to reduce alcohol cravings.
 It is the only natural supplement that is recognized by the National Institute for Alcohol Abuse and Alcoholism.
 Several peer-reviewed studies demonstrated that supplementation with kudzu can lead to a decrease in alcohol consumption in individuals considered to be heavy alcohol consumers.
 It is not entirely understood how kudzu works to diminish alcohol cravings.

 - Other supplements:

 Other supplements such as L-glutamine and milk thistle are thought to decrease cravings and aid in detoxifying the liver, respectively.
 There is some evidence that milk thistle aids in the regeneration of liver cells.
 However, these supplements have not been thoroughly substantiated with scientific research to confirm the efficacy of their actions and benefits.
 Nonetheless, they are safe to take and may help to alleviate some symptoms of withdrawal and cravings.

-Importantly, individuals looking to discontinue the use of alcohol should consider seeking help from health care providers and counseling services.
-These services can assist in the process of detox and help with the development of coping skills to prevent setbacks.
+Importantly, individuals looking to discontinue alcohol use should consider seeking help from health care providers and counseling services, who have access to better, prescription medications for alcohol treatment.
+These services can also assist in the process of detox and help with the development of coping skills to prevent setbacks.
 Additionally, depending on the severity of alcohol dependence, withdrawal from alcohol can have life-threatening side effects and should be completed under the supervision of medical staff.